pygos/init/docs/defconfig.md

  * hostname - reload hostname `/etc/hostname`
  * loopback - bring the loopback device up
- * usyslogd - if the `usyslogd` services is compiled with this package, this service is enabled by default and starts `usyslogd`.
+ * usyslogd - if the `usyslogd` service is compiled with this package, this service is enabled by default and starts `usyslogd`.
+ * klogd - if the `klogd` daemon is compiled with this package, this service is enabled by default and starts after `usyslogd`.
  * modules - iterate over the file `/etc/modules` and try to load each module using modprobe.
  * sysctl - restore kernel parameters using `sysctl --system`.
 See `sysctl(8)`